isomerpages/nlb-curiocity/resource-room/story-maps/_posts/2019-05-07-Streets-of-Raffles-Place.md

 <img src="/images/qr-code-storymap-raffles-place-streets.png" alt="qr-code-storymap-raffles-place-streets" style="width:200px;" />

 Notes:
-1. This story map is not a comprehensive coverage of the streets in Raffles Place.

-2. The base map used in this story map is titled, [“City of Singapore”]( https://www.nas.gov.sg/archivesonline/maps_building_plans/record-details/f90605b3-115c-11e3-83d5-0050568939ad) (1954).
+1. The base map used in this story map is titled, [“City of Singapore”]( https://www.nas.gov.sg/archivesonline/maps_building_plans/record-details/f90605b3-115c-11e3-83d5-0050568939ad) (1954).

-3. The references used for this story map are: Related articles in [Infopedia](https://eresources.nlb.gov.sg/infopedia/), [HistorySG](http://eresources.nlb.gov.sg/history), [BiblioAsia](https://www.nlb.gov.sg/Browse/BiblioAsia.aspx) and [Roots](https://www.roots.sg/), as well as publications including [Singapore Street Names: A Study of Toponymics](https://eservice.nlb.gov.sg/item_holding.aspx?bid=200123850) (2013) and [What’s in the Name?: How the Streets and Villages in Singapore Got Their Names](https://eservice.nlb.gov.sg/item_holding.aspx?bid=202924449) (2018).
+2. The references used for this story map are: related articles in [Infopedia](https://eresources.nlb.gov.sg/infopedia/), [HistorySG](http://eresources.nlb.gov.sg/history), [BiblioAsia](https://www.nlb.gov.sg/Browse/BiblioAsia.aspx) and [Roots](https://www.roots.sg/), as well as publications including [Singapore Street Names: A Study of Toponymics](https://eservice.nlb.gov.sg/item_holding.aspx?bid=200123850) (2013) and [What’s in the Name?: How the Streets and Villages in Singapore Got Their Names](https://eservice.nlb.gov.sg/item_holding.aspx?bid=202924449) (2018).